India News | PM Modi Extends Greetings on Occcasion of Dhanteras | LatestLY

 Dhanteras is dedicated to worshipping Siddhi Vinayak, another name for Lord Ganesha, the Goddess of wealth, Mahalakshmi and Kuber, the God of wealth and prosperity.
 It is deemed an auspicious day to make new purchases.

-Dhanvantari, who is also worshipped on the occasion of Dhanteras, is considered the god of Ayurveda and is believed to have imparted lessons in medical practice to rid mankind of ailments.
+Dhanvantari, who is also worshipped on the occasion of Dhanteras, is regarded as the god of Ayurveda and is believed to have imparted the knowledge of medical science to alleviate human ailments.

-The first day of Diwali commenced on Monday with Dhanteras marking the beginning of festivities.
+The first day of Diwali festivities begins with Dhanteras, marking the commencement of the celebrations.
+This year, Diwali will be celebrated on the intervening night of October 20 and 21.

 The day is observed on the thirteenth lunar day of Krishna Paksha (dark fortnight) in the Vikram Sambat Hindu calendar month of Aaswayuja in the Amaavasyanta Luni-Solar Calendar.
 (ANI)